keskival/costacoders.es/README.md

 When you have done your edits and pushed them to your own GitHub fork, then click "Contribute" and "Open pull request" from your fork on GitHub.

 ![Open PR](imgs/open_pr.png)

+## What if I don't live in Costa del Sol or don't speak English?

+No worries!
+This site is open source and you can simply fork it to set up your own local community in your own area!